Kalua Pig Nachos Recipe

 If you want to get fancy and add more than just the toppings listed below, you could also make some Lomi Lomi Salmon.
 Check out our recipe HERE.

 Now start on your Nacho Toppings

 - 1 cup shredded pepperjack

-- 1 cup sour cream seasoned to taste with chili pepper water or Cholula
+- 1 cup sour cream seasoned to taste with Hawaiian Chili Pepper Water or Cholula

 - 1⁄2 cup green onion, chopped